-The Buffalo Soldier regiments went on to serve the U.S. Army with distinction and honor for nearly the next five decades.
-With the disbandment of the 27th Cavalry on December 12, 1951, the last of the storied Buffalo Soldiers regiments came to an end during the Korean War and the institution of Executive Order 9981.
+The Buffalo Soldier regiments went on to serve the U.S. Army with distinction and honor for nearly the next nine decades.
+The storied Buffalo Soldiers regiments came to an end during the Korean War and the institution of Executive Order 9981.

 Discover the people, places and events that shaped the Buffalo Soldiers for almost 90 years.